 If you’re attending a college campus in a whole new city, you’re going to need a guide for the first few weeks.
 During orientation, seasoned college students will be there to direct you to the best places to grab a bite and other available resources on campus.
 Exploring the grounds before the first day will make searching for your classes that much easier.
 Keep your head on a swivel and take some notes!

-For most freshman, this will be the first time in new place with a completely new group of people.
+For most freshmen, this will be their first time in a new place with a completely new group of people.
 If you’re feeling lost and lonely, chances are, the person standing next to you at orientation is feeling the same way.
 Orientation is a fantastic opportunity to step out of your comfort zone and meet some interesting people before classes even start.
-Ask some basic questions about hometowns, majors, and cool hangouts.
+Ask some basic questions about hometowns and majors to start off.
 Most college students can remember a friend from the first week of college that they’re still in contact with, so get out there and jot down some numbers!

-During orientation, you will meet with an advisor to register for your freshman year classes.
+During orientation at many schools, you will meet with an advisor to register for your freshman year classes.
 It’s important to attend this meeting in case you have any confusion about the process or any concerns about the type of major you’re going into as a freshman.
-Come prepared with questions and make use of this time set aside just for you.
+Come prepared with questions, bring a copy of any AP scores and dual enrollment coursework you took in high school, and make use of this time set aside just for you.
 It may be more difficult to schedule time with your advisor after orientation because you will be competing for slots with students of all years.

-Ah, dorm life.
 Orientation will give you a first look at living conditions, so you can know what to expect.
 (Where will the mini fridge go?)
 Small or spacious, visiting the dorms will allow you to imagine yourself living in this new place.
-No matter if the thought of dorm life excites you or intimidates you, some of the best memories will form within these walls.
+No matter if the thought of dorm life excites you or intimidates you, some of the best memories will form within those walls.
 Embrace a life of communal bathrooms, coin-operated laundry machines, and squished living spaces with new (or not-so-new) friends.

 Asking your question